Apple vs. Samsung, Coke vs. Pepsi, McDonald’s vs. Burger King. It seems every industry out there has two giants battling for the throne.

 Social Media Poster

 The SEMrush’s Social Media Poster lets you take care of all your social media content from a single place.
+With Ahrefs, you don’t get to do this.

 Using this tool, you can create and schedule posts for upcoming days, weeks and months.
 You can create drafts and save them within the tool instead of going to Facebook, Instagram or whichever platform you’re using.